Written by Saifullah Khan | Study Abroad Freelance Consultant | Updated May 2025

 Conclusion

-Vocational training in Germany is changing lives of international students around the world. it offers a chance to move to Germany, gain a real skill and earn a living. it allows you to build a career in one of the Europe’s largest economy.
+Vocational training in Germany is changing lives of international students around the world. it offers a chance to move to Germany, gain a real skill, and earn a living. it allows you to build a career in one of Europe’s largest economy.

 About the Author

-Saifullah Khan is a freelance study abroad consultant with over 9 years of experience. guiding students toward international education opportunities in Europe, Canada, USA and Australia.
-Before this, he has been a teacher in high school.
-It was there he started his career by volunteering in career counseling for students.
+Saifullah Khan is a freelance study abroad consultant with over 9 years of experience, guiding students toward international education opportunities in Europe, Canada, the USA and Australia.
+Before this, he was a high school teacher in Peshawar.
+Where he started his career by volunteering in career counseling for students.

 I’m gonna start learning German then, I guess